 PURPOSE:

-The purpose of this Workforce Development (WD) Letter is to provide Local Workforce Development Boards (Boards) with guidance on using an online learning management system (OLMS) to fulfill the Choices program performance measure requirements.
+The purpose of this Workforce Development (WD) Letter is to provide Local Workforce Development Boards (Boards) with guidance on using an online learning management system (OLMS) to fulfill the Choices program performance measure and participation requirements.

-This updated letter clarifies the use of OLMS courses to meet participation requirements and performance goals.
+This updated letter provides clarification relating to the implementation of WorkInTexas.com as the Texas Workforce Commission’s (TWC) workforce case management system.

 RESCISSIONS: